-Andersson’s Camp is family-friendly and ideally located to enjoy the extensive private 30 000-hectare Ongava Game Reserve, with excursions into neighbouring Etosha National Park – Namibia's most famous wildlife safari destination.
-It's also one of the best places to see both black and white rhino in southern Africa.
+Anderssons at Ongava is family-friendly and ideally located to enjoy the extensive and private 30,000-hectare Ongava Game Reserve, with game drive excursions into neighbouring Etosha National Park – Namibia's most famous wildlife safari destination.
+Ongava is one of the best places in southern Africa to see black and white rhinos.

 Quirky personality and a sense of bygone times give Canyon Roadhouse its special charm.
-The roadhouse-style lodge is located 25km from the impressive Fish River Canyon, arguably the second largest canyon in the world.
-This unique spot is praised for its friendly staff and creative flair, offering a fun and laid-back stay in remote southern Namibia.
-The 24 spacious, en-suite rooms are set around courtyards featuring the unusual flora of this arid region and the main restaurant brims with vintage decor that adds to the sense that time has stood still at Canyon Roadhouse.
+The roadhouse-style lodge is located 25km from the impressive Fish River Canyon, arguably the second-largest canyon in the world.
+This unique spot is praised for its friendly staff and creative flair and it offers a fun, laid-back stay in remote southern Namibia.
+The 24 spacious, en-suite rooms are set around courtyards featuring the unusual flora of this arid region, and the main restaurant brims with vintage decor that adds to its old-world appeal.

-Damara Mopane Lodge is an ideal base for exploring the unique gems of dramatic Damaraland – from prehistoric Twyfelfontein rock engravings and towering sandstone formations, to desert-adapted elephants and the Petrified Forest.
-Each quaint chalet features its own little garden complete with flowers, herbs and vegetables that are used to prepare fresh and tasty meals at the excellent restaurant.
-The charming setting and friendly staff really make the lodge.
+Damara Mopane Lodge is an ideal base for exploring the unique gems of dramatic Damaraland – from prehistoric Twyfelfontein's rock engravings and towering sandstone formations, to desert-adapted elephants and the petrified forest.
+Each quaint chalet features its own little garden complete with flowers, herbs and vegetables that are used to prepare fresh, tasty meals at the restaurant.
+The charming setting and friendly staff really make a difference to the lodge.

 Owned and largely managed by the local community, Damaraland Camp is a model of a successful community partnership.
-Eco-friendly, yet luxurious, this intimate safari camp offers first-hand encounters with some of the most highly-adapted local wildlife, particularly desert elephant and black rhino - in starkly beautiful surrounds.
+Eco-friendly, yet luxurious, this intimate safari camp offers first-hand encounters with some of the most highly-adapted local wildlife, particularly desert elephants and black rhinos – in starkly beautiful surroundings.

-Although not in a game-rich area per se, Doro Nawas Camp is an excellent base from where to explore the dramatic and stark Damaraland landscape.
-Arid and inhospitable, it's surprisingly home to a diverse range of desert-adapted wildlife, including desert-elephant, gemsbok, springbok, bat-eared fox – even the odd black rhino or cheetah.
+Although not in a game-rich area per se, Doro Nawas Camp is an excellent base from which to explore the dramatic and stark Damaraland landscape.
+Arid and inhospitable, it's home to a surprisingly diverse range of desert-adapted wildlife, including desert-elephant, gemsbok, springbok, bat-eared fox – and even the odd black rhino and cheetah.

 Hoanib Skeleton Coast Camp sits in scenic, wide valley where two tributaries of the Hoanib River meet.
-It straddles two wilderness areas: private Palmwag Concession and the iconic Skeleton Coast National Park in one of Namibia’s most remote areas.
-Dramatic scenery, sightings of remarkable desert-adapted wildlife and huge seal colonies are just some of its attractions …
+It straddles two wilderness areas: the private Palmwag Concession and the iconic Skeleton Coast National Park, in one of Namibia’s most remote areas.
+Dramatic scenery, sightings of remarkable desert-adapted wildlife and huge seal colonies are just some of its attractions.

-These desert lodges (Kulala Desert Lodge and the exclusive Little Kulala) are set in the private Kulala Wilderness Reserve, close to the Namibia's famous towering red sand sea, which features Sossusvlei Dunes, the Dead Vlei and Sesriem Canyon.
-Local wildlife is remarkably adapted and endemic: from the stately gemsbok to the tiny 'barking' gecko.
+Kulala Desert Lodge and the exclusive Little Kulala are set in the private Kulala Wilderness Reserve, close to Namibia's famous Sossusvlei dunes, Dead Vlei and Sesriem Canyon.
+Local wildlife is remarkably adapted and endemic, from the stately gemsbok to the tiny 'barking' gecko.

-Namushasha is one of those special places that leaves you wishing you could stay longer and wanting to return.
-The viewing decks and all of the chalets look out over the remote Kwando River, where hippos, elephants, buffalos and a multitude of birds gather.
-This stunningly-located riverside lodge emerges as the highlight of many a safari in the Caprivi region.
+Namushasha is one of those special places that leaves you wishing you could stay longer and once you have, wanting to return.
+The viewing decks and all of the chalets look out over the remote Kwando River, where hippo, elephant, buffalo and a multitude of birds gather.
+This riverside lodge emerges as the highlight of many a safari in the Caprivi region.